AMDmi3/opening_hours.js/README.md

 * [don-vip](https://github.com/don-vip)        (French translation and public holidays for France)
 * [Charly Koza](https://github.com/Cactusbone) (fixed package.json)
 * [Simon B.](https://github.com/sesam)         (improved understandability of overlapping rules in README.md)

+## How to contribute ##

+You can contribute in the usual manner as known from GitHub.
+Just fork, change and make a pull request.

+### Translating ###

+Translations can be made in the file [js/i18n-resources.js](/ypid/opening_hours.js/blob/master/js/i18n-resources.js).
+Just copy the whole english block, change the language code to the new one you are adding and make your translation.
+You can open the [demo.html](/ypid/opening_hours.js/blob/master/demo.html) to see the result of your work.

+Note that this resource file does also provide the localization for the [opening\_hours\_map][].
+This can also be tested by cloing the project and linking your modified opening_hours.js working copy to the opening_hours.js directory (after renaming it) inside the opening_hours_map project.

+After you are done, just push your commits and make a pull request.

 ## Credits ##